Jac21/AlgorithmsAndDataStructures/README.md

 Content
 ----------
 > -  Bloom Filter
-	- Implemented in C++, C#
+	- Implemented in C# and C++
 > - Levenshtein Distance
-	- Implemented in Python
+	- Implemented in JavaScript and Python
+> - Linked Lists
+	- Doubly Linked List
-> - Singly Linked List
+	- Singly Linked List
-	- Implemented in C#
+		- Implemented in C# and JavaScript